open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

     ]
     object(PermissionUpdate):
     {
-        op: 'replace',
+        op: "replace",

-        // There are two kind of path and value.
+        // There are 2 kinds of path and value.
 Choose one of them.

-        path: '/permission/[publish|subscribe]',
+        path: "/permission/[publish|subscribe]",
         value: object(Value)
           OR
-        path: '/permission/[publish|subscribe]/[video|audio]',
+        path: "/permission/[publish|subscribe]/[video|audio]",
         value: boolean
     }
     object(Value):